 The objective of this test is to determine the impact of UL-gaps on TX power management by measuring the EIRP with and without UL-Gaps configured.

 6.2.5.2 Test applicability

-This test case applies to all types of NR UEs release 17 and forward supporting ul-GapFR2-r17 and tdd-MPE-P-MPR-Reporting-r16
+This test case applies to all types of NR UEs release 17 and forward supporting ul-GapFR2-r17 and tdd-MPE-P-MPR-Reporting-r16.

 6.2.5.3 Minimum conformance requirements